Dhruvjain484/Machine-Learning-projects-for-beginner-Part-2/README.md

 # Machine-Learning-projects-for-beginner-Part-2

-Classification model(s) is used in this dataset
+Classification model(s) is used in the dataset